-On an annual basis, the grantee is required to submit a Program Income Reporting Worksheet to NSF in order to report program income earned and expended for any of their grants or to validate that they did not earn and expend program income for any of their grants during the applicable period.
+On an annual basis, the grantee is required to submit a Program Income Reporting Worksheet to NSF in order to report program income earned/expended for any of their grants during the previous 12 months or to validate that they did not earn/expend program income for any of their grants during the applicable period.
 The Program Income Reporting Worksheet utilizes the standard OMB-approved Government-wide data elements from the Program Income section of the Federal Financial Report (SF 425) and is due 45 days after the end of the Federal Fiscal Year.
-The Program Income Reporting Worksheet and related instructions are available through Research.gov (http://research.gov/programincome).
+The Program Income Reporting Worksheet and related instructions are available through Research.gov (https://research.gov/programincome).

-Failure to report program income or to validate that no program income was earned/expended could result in suspension of future grant payments.
+Failure to report program income or to validate that no program income was earned or expended could result in suspension of future grant payments.